Export Contact, Leads & Attachments from Salesforce to CSV

 6. When everything is ready, click Save to save the configured task.

-One export package can contain several tasks.
+One export can contain several tasks.
 That is why, if you want additionally to export Leads from Salesforce, click the Add new link to add a new task and select the Lead object.
 Configure this task in the same way as described above.

 Step 4